 Does Treadmill Deck Coating Matter?

 Yes!
 The surface of a treadmill deck (that is the topside or both the topside and bottom-side) is going to have some type of protective coating.
 This can be as simple (and as cheap) as painting the surface with a gloss black enamel.
 Conversely, premium treadmill manufacturers will use more expensive materials, such as phenolic resin, which is a synthetic polymer.
 Phenolic resin is the same material that is used to coat billiard balls, which is the reason why they can be violently cracked together over and over and still maintain their integrity and shape and not become warped.
 Bottom line: it is an extremely durable material.
 When a company coats the top and bottom of the deck with Phenolic Resin and the deck itself is MDF, it is reversible!

-Consider how a Treadmill Deck is Attached to the Frame
+How is a Treadmill Deck Attached to the Frame?

 The way the deck is attached to the frame plays an important factor not only into the quality of the treadmill itself, but also bio-mechanically; that is, how it will affect your knees, hips and back over long-term use.
 We will talk bio-mechanics very comprehensively in Part IV, but for now we are going to talk primarily on engineering aspects.

 Bolt-on decks are the most common design.
 At the front and the rear of the deck, on each side, the deck is literally secured to the frame with a bolt:

 We talked about that in the frame section, remember?